Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 Suitability for these groups of learners and readers

 Below is a general summary of how the book can apply to these groups of readers, remembering that groups are made up of very diverse individuals.
+Your speed is how you adapt it.

-As above, speed is how you adapt it.
-Within a group of learners, one reader may think "That's obvious, I already know that!" and another thinks "Huh?" and has to read it twice (or come back to it later) for it to sink in.
+Within a group of learners, for a sentence, section, or chapter, one reader may think "That's obvious, I already know that!" and another thinks "Huh?" and has to read it twice (or come back to it later) for it to make sense.

 When picking a course book, cost to the student must be a factor.
 This book is highly cost-effective at any level.